 We all want our custom home to be built fast and on-budget, with the finest finishes and furnishings.
-But custom-building is a year-long journey, and almost everyone will have to compromise at some point along the way.
+But custom-building is a year-long journey, and almost everyone will have to compromise at some point along the way, especially when considering California home costs.
 Design, schedule and budget are all connected.
 When you make changes to one piece, you affect how the other two fit together.
 You create gaps, and other things have to shift to fill in those gaps.

 As soon as you start to consider a custom home in California, before you even hire your design/build team, you should also start deciding what matters to you.
+California home costs can be expensive and the decisions can be overwhelming.
 Will you prioritize design over everything, including money and time?
 Is staying within a set budget your primary concern?

 If you’re building this home with a spouse or partner, talk it over.
 Things are easier if you’re on the same page from the beginning.